YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 ### Setting the Data

-So let’s start!

-We will ad some variables.
+I will ad some variables.

 1. High_deg= Years of High Education.
 I assume high education affect different than high school education